stevetownend/blog/source/_posts/20201001-Ellenthorpe.md

 I nipped out for a 2 hour session after work (it gets dark so early now).
 I went to Ellenthorpe middle - peg 26.
 I fished one rod with halibut pellet and a PVA mesh bag of freebies and one rod with lobworm.
 Both were fished in mid river.

 **My best Barbel on the Ure**
 After about 45 minutes (about 6pm) I got a solid bite on the halibut pellet and had a great fight from a feisty 11lb Barbel.
 This equals my best ever Barbel (on the Swale about 30 years ago - yikes!).
-It also has a very noticable knick on it's tail fin.
+It also has a very noticable nick on it's tail fin.

 ![11lb Barbel](/images/2020-10-01/11lbBarbel.jpg)